KelTec KS7 Review: Will this replace your current home defense shotgun?

 KelTec KS7 Review – Our Take

-One thing you have to do with the KS7 is toss out most conventional shotgun knowledge.
-You’ll have to relearn a few things when it comes to the KS7.
-The KelTec KS7 still requires you to know how to shoot a shotgun, though, especially when it comes to recoil mitigation.
+One thing you must do with the KS7 is toss out most conventional shotgun knowledge.
+You’ll have to relearn a few things regarding the KS7.
+The KelTec KS7 still requires you to know how to shoot a shotgun, especially regarding recoil mitigation.
 You need to exercise a good push/pull technique, or the gun will beat you up!

 Throwing Lead

-The M-LOK rails below the sight offer you a place to mount a light.
-With that said, somehow, in between shooting the gun and transporting it to the range, the M-LOK slot I had a light attached to broke.
-Now my carry handle is broken, and that’s likely due to its plastic nature.
+The M-LOK rails below the sight offer a place to mount a light.
+That said, somehow, in between shooting the gun and transporting it to the range, the M-LOK slot I had a light attached to broke.
+Now, my carry handle is broken, likely due to its plastic nature.
 I plan to replace it with an optics rail now.
 There is no provision for optics from the factory.

 I’ve heard of short stroking issues with this gun, but that’s on the user.
 It’s not any easier to short-stroke this shotgun than any other.
 You just need more practice and training to avoid it.